queryverse/DataTables.jl/README.md

 ## Alternatives

-QueryTables.jl is not the only julia initiative for tabular data, there are many other packages that have similar goals.
+DataTables.jl is not the only julia initiative for tabular data, there are many other packages that have similar goals.
 Take a look at [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl), [IndexedTables.jl](https://github.com/JuliaComputing/IndexedTables.jl) and [TypedTables.jl](https://github.com/FugroRoames/TypedTables.jl) (which in particular was a major inspiration for this package here).
 If I missed other packages, please let me know and I'll add them to this list!

 ## Getting help